-Prior to his time in the Legislature, Lauwers founded Eastern Michigan Grain in 1993 and led the company through 2013.
+Lauwers earned a bachelor’s degree in agricultural economics with an emphasis on marketing from Michigan State University and founded Eastern Michigan Grain in 1993 — leading the company through 2013.
 He previously worked for the W.K.
 Kellogg Foundation and the National Milk Producers Federation.
-He also served as a legislative assistant in Washington D.C. to former Congressman Bill Schuette.
+He also served as a legislative assistant in Washington, D.C. to former Congressman Bill Schuette.

-Dan is the former chairman of the Brockway Township Recreational Council, St. Clair Soil Conservation Service, St. Clair County MSU Extension Education Advisory Board and the St. Clair County March of Dimes.
+He is the former chairman of the Brockway Township Recreational Council, St. Clair Soil Conservation Service, St. Clair County MSU Extension Education Advisory Board and the St. Clair County March of Dimes.
 He also is a member of the Michigan Agri-Business Association, Michigan Farm Bureau, American Society for Agronomy, American Soybean Association, National Corn Growers Association, National Grain and Feed Association and the Grain and Elevator Processor Society.